The Cost of Providing Care

 The hidden costs of caregiving exist in multiple forms.

-- According to the RAND study, 60 percent of caregivers are still in the workforce and face lost wages due to time off while caregiving or dropping out of the workforce entirely.
+- Many caregivers are still in the workforce and face lost wages due to time off while caregiving or dropping out of the workforce entirely.

 - The cost of gas or other transportation expenses can add up while chaperoning loved ones to doctors appointments and other engagements.